-The Ceramic Processing group is led by Dr Claire Dancer and is based in the International Institute for Nanocomposite Manufacturing at WMG, University of Warwick.
+The Ceramics group is led by Dr Claire Dancer and is based in the International Institute for Nanocomposite Manufacturing at WMG, University of Warwick.

-Applications for our materials are wide-ranging, and previous projects have been carried out on superconducting magnets, ceramic armour materials, metamaterials for electromagnetic devices, wear surfaces, all-ceramic joints, and biomaterial bone replacement scaffolds.
+Applications for our materials are wide-ranging, and include materials for acoustic damping, solid state batteries, superconducting magnets, ceramic armour materials, metamaterials for electromagnetic devices, wear surfaces, all-ceramic joints, and biomaterial bone replacement scaffolds.

 To read more about previous research, follow the links on the right to our publications online.